by jackie | Nov 15, 2021 | Books, CSA Box, DIY, Eating Local, Every Single Morsel, Food, Pantry, Preserving the Harvest, Recipes, Things We Love

+The tomatoes after processing.
+Add kosher salt and ladle into your cheesecloth lined colander.
 Maybe you’re not like me with large pieces of cheesecloth lying around.
 Not to worry, you can use a simple cotton dish towel or pillow case but be prepared for it to be forever stained.
 I toss my clean cheesecloth into the boiling water for a few minutes before using.
 Line a colander with the cheesecloth and you’re ready to pour in your tomato mixture.
 Place the colander over a large bowl or bucket and drain for at least a couple of hours or overnight

 Home made pasta, uncooked fresh tomato sauce frozen from last summer’s harvest and some good quality parmesan or pecorino – perfection in its simplicity!

-When you’ve finished making this sauce, especially if you made a bunch for freezing, you’ll have lots of nutritious tomato essence (the water left after straining the tomato solids for the sauce) left.
+Also, when you’ve finished making this sauce, especially if you made a bunch for freezing, you’ll have lots of nutritious tomato essence (the water left after straining the tomato solids for the sauce) left.

-* As a base for Bloody Marys
+- Base for Bloody Marys

 - Added flavoring for beer or vodka

-* As a base for gazpacho or cocktail sauce
+- Base for gazpacho or cocktail sauce

 - Dressing for fresh oysters